Skip to main content

 Kelly Wang

-Kelly Wang (she/her) is a second-year Molecular and Cell Biology major at Seventh College.
+Kelly Wang (she/her) is a third-year Molecular and Cell Biology major at Seventh College.
 Having found a love and passion for the tiny, minuscule interactions between biomolecules, she hopes to study these reactions and apply them to genetics research in the future.
 Currently, Kelly is conducting research with Dr. Cole Ferguson where she explores the effect of histone ubiquitination by BAP1 on neurodevelopment.
 Additionally, she is a co-chair for HMP3’s service subcommittee.
 In the future, she hopes to obtain an M.D./Ph.D. where she can combine medical knowledge with genetics and neuroscience research as a physician-scientist.
 In doing so, she hopes to inspire future generations of young girls and female scientists to achieve their STEM-related dreams—regardless of gender stereotypes or any obstacles that may be in the way.

 P6 Scholars